Learn the Science Behind the Art of Winemaking

 - Grape and must processing (including juice and must treatment and additions)

-- The alcoholic fermentation with emphasis on yeast biology, fermentation management, and understanding and rectifying problem or stuck fermentations
+- The alcoholic fermentation with emphasis on fermentation management

-- Cellar operations and wine stability, including a review of clarification, filtration, fining, aging and blending of wines
+- An overview of cellar operations and wine stability (clarification, filtration, fining, aging and blending of wines)

 The curriculum of this course is closely based on the curriculum of VEN 124 Wine Production, the classroom-based course offered by the Department of Viticulture and Enology, UC Davis.
 You will receive the same lecture material as students in VEN 124 with the addition of online case studies augmented by student reports.
 The class is limited in size to 40 students to ensure student/instructor interaction.

 The curriculum of this course is focused on wine microbiology and wine analysis and quality control.
 Explore both the theory and practice of winemaking analytical methods, when they should be used and how they impact the critical decision-making moments during winemaking.
 Gain an understanding of the parameters of juice, fermentation, wine aging and conservation, problem solving, bottling and legal issues.
 Aspects of microbial control from grape harvest to bottling of wine will also be presented.
 These practical winery analyses will demonstrate various physical, chemical, biochemical, and microbiological methods.
 Emphasis will be given to competency in the theory and calculations of wine chemical and microbiological analyses toward wine quality controls.

 - Laboratory design

 - Microorganisms important to winemaking and wine spoilage

 - Microbiological techniques and controls